dasomoli/translated-content/files/ko/mozilla/add-ons/webextensions/api/webrequest/index.md

   - {{WebExtAPIRef("webRequest.onAuthRequired", "onAuthRequired")}}

-To do this, you need to pass an option with the value "blocking" in the `extraInfoSpec` argument to the event's `addListener()`.
+To do this, you need to pass an option with the value `"blocking"` in the `extraInfoSpec` argument to the event's `addListener()`.
 This makes the listener synchronous.

 In the listener, you can then return a {{WebExtAPIRef("webRequest.BlockingResponse", "BlockingResponse")}} object, which indicates the modification you need to make: for example, the modified request header you want to send.

+## Requests at browser startup

+When a listener is registered with the `"blocking"` option and is registered during the extension startup, if a request is made during the browser startup that matches the listener the extension starts early.
+This enables the extension to observe the request at browser startup.
+If you don't take these steps, requests made at startup could be missed.

+## Speculative requests

+The browser can make speculative connections, where it determines that a request to a URI may be coming soon.
+This type of connection does not provide valid tab information, so request details such as `tabId`, `frameId`, `parentFrameId`, etc. are inaccurate.
+These connections have a {{WebExtAPIRef("webRequest.ResourceType")}} of `speculative`.

 ## Accessing security information

-In the {{WebExtAPIRef("webRequest.onHeadersReceived", "onHeadersReceived")}} listener you can access the [TLS](/ko/docs/Glossary/TLS) properties of a request by calling {{WebExtAPIRef("webRequest.getSecurityInfo()", "getSecurityInfo()")}}.
+In the {{WebExtAPIRef("webRequest.onHeadersReceived", "onHeadersReceived")}} listener you can access the [TLS](/en-US/docs/Glossary/TLS) properties of a request by calling {{WebExtAPIRef("webRequest.getSecurityInfo()", "getSecurityInfo()")}}.
 To do this you must also pass "blocking" in the `extraInfoSpec` argument to the event's `addListener()`.

 You can read details of the TLS handshake, but can't modify them or override the browser's trust decisions.